wasicse/TAFPred/README.md

 ### Prerequisites

-We have tested Dispredict4.0 on Ubuntu 20.04.
+We have tested TAFPred on Ubuntu 20.04.
 You would need to install the following software before replicating this framework in your local or server machine.

 1. pyenv latest version
     ```